topiko/skivibr/README.md

+### Codes to push mpu6050 acceleration data to serial of your computer through arduino.

 Get arduino ide and install Adfruit accel library (check the name from inports of mpu6050.ino)

 Fix correct usb device and baudrates etc in the readser.py.